cs50/server#

 Caching#

-are not cached by browsers (or proxies) because the image adds
+By default, HTTP responses from apps served by cs50/server are not cached by browsers (or proxies) because the image adds

 Cache-Control: no-cache, no-store, must-revalidate